Everett Channel Guidelines

 Everett Government Television

 The Everett Channel is a Government Access Cable Channel for the City of Everett.
-The channel exists to inform, educate, and involve Everett residents in government, civic, and community affairs.
-It is the goal of the Everett channel to provide a multimedia program service for the City of Everett, its citizens, officials, employees, and the general public.
-The channel operates 24 hours a day on Channel 21 for Comcast users and Channel 29 for Frontier Communications users.
+The channel exists to inform, educate and engage Everett residents in government, civic, and community affairs.
+Our goal is to provide a multimedia program service for the City of Everett, its citizens, officials, employees and the general public.
+The channel operates 24/7 on Channel 21 for Xfinity users and Channel 29 for Frontier Communications users.
 You can also find us on YouTube.
-Everett channel strives to produce compelling content that informs citizens about City issues, resources and services.
-The channel works to help citizens get the information they need to engage in civic dialogue, to make civic decisions and participate in the life of the City.
+We strive to produce compelling content that informs citizens about City issues, resources and services.
+We help citizens get the information they need to engage in civic dialogue, to make civic decisions and participate in the life of the City.

 Candidates for election or re-election to a publicly held office shall not be provided access to Everett Channel or its facilities prior to the election for that office, except in the normal course of their official duties.
 Candidates may appear on the Everett channel in political candidate forums and video voter guides in which all candidates have equal opportunity to participate.

 The City has complete editorial control over the Everett Channel.
-Everett Channel is part of the Communications Department and is managed by the Executive Director of Communications and Marketing.
-The Executive Director of Communications and Marketing executes policy, establishes procedures and determines programming for the Everett Channel.
-The Video Information Specialist is responsible for the production, acquisition, scheduling and cable casting of programs and production facilities that create programs.
+Everett Channel is part of the Communications Department.
+The Communications Director executes policy, establishes procedures and determines programming for the Everett Channel.
+The Multimedia and Digital Communications Project Manager is responsible for the channel operations, production, acquisition, scheduling and broadcasting of programs and production facilities that create programs.